Not Playground Weather? Try These Philly Indoor Play Spaces

 7201 Ridge Avenue (Roxborough)

 Kids At Play boasts an indoor playground and 7,000-square-foot multi-sensory facility.
-Kids will love the zip line, interactive virtual playground, ball pits, swings, and slides.
-Open play is offered both with membership and as a drop-in option.
+Kids will love the zip line, rollercoaster car, sensory rooms, ball pits, slides, and more.
+Their Open Play is offered both with membership and as a drop-in options.

 This Roxborough indoor play location goes above and beyond for the kids who visit, especially children with sensory challenges.
 They have board-certified occupational, physical and speech therapists on staff to help children learn through play, and also offer Applied Behavioral Analysis (ABA) therapy.